Train options from Paris to Rome

 Ah, my, but there are loads of different train stations around Paris so make sure you pick the right one.
 All are well served by public transport but here are a few details to help you along:

-- Paris Gare du Nord – this is the Eurostar terminal and the main station connecting France to Belgium and the Netherlands.
+- Paris Gare du Nord – this is the Eurostar terminal.
+It’s also the main station connecting France to Belgium and the Netherlands.
 It’s huge so leave plenty of time to reach the platform you need.
 It’s also the main connection to airport Paris Charles de Gaulle.

 - Gare de Bercy – is smaller than most and acts as the starting point for regional trains to Lyons.